 at the Graduate Center

-on November 12th and is immediately followed on November 13th with an additional opening at The Sidney Mishkin Gallery
+on November 12 and was followed on November 13 with an additional opening at The Sidney Mishkin Gallery

 , Baruch College.